Security-Onion-Solutions/securityonion-docs/idh.rst

 .. image:: images/idh-install-3.png
   :target: _images/idh-install-3.png

-If you choose the webserver option, anybody who connects to the webserver will see a fake login page.
+If you chose the ``Linux Webserver`` option above, anybody who connects to the webserver will see a fake login page.

 .. image:: images/idh-webserver.png
   :target: _images/idh-webserver.png